 Ingredients to make a super crispy chicken sandwich:

-• chicken: you have a few different options here, you could use boneless, skinless chicken breasts, or even boneless skinless chicken thighs.
+• Chicken: you have a few different options here, you could use boneless, skinless chicken breasts, or even boneless skinless chicken thighs.
 This recipe uses 1 pound of chicken (or two hefty chicken breasts) that were cut down the middle and pounded using a meat mallet into an even thickness.
+This allows the chicken breasts to fry up evenly in the oil so that each bit is perfect.

 • buttermilk: because of its low pH, buttermilk helps tenderize the chicken without toughening it.
-I don’t usually keep buttermilk on hand.
-So instead, I used powdered buttermilk and reconstituted it for this recipe.
-I use ⅓ cup of buttermilk powder with ¾ cup of water for this recipe, instead of the amount written on the package.
+I usually have buttermilk cubes in the freezer – I freeze leftovers in cubes so I have some when I need them.
+Or I use ⅓ cup of buttermilk powder with ¾ cup of water for this recipe, instead of the amount written on the package.
 I find it tastes much better this way!

 • sugar: sugar is used both in the brining mixture as well as the crunchy coating to create a well-balanced flavor

-• all-purpose flour: the base for our dredging mixture.
+• all-purpose flour: is the base for our dredging mixture.
 I use a 50:50 mix of AP flour and cornstarch to add a better crunch to the chicken.
+What you won’t find in my recipe is panko or breadcrumbs!
+I find that these ingredients absorb a lot of oil during frying and make the sandwich a bit greasy!

 • cornstarch: used 50:50 along with the flour to make the chicken breasts extra crispy.

-• seasonings: we use a combination of smoked paprika, chili powder, garlic powder, onion powder, salt, and cayenne pepper to create an ultra flavorful flour coating and brining liquid.
+• seasonings: we use a combination of chili powder, garlic powder, onion powder, salt, black pepper, and cayenne pepper to create an ultra-flavorful flour coating and brining liquid.
+If you aren’t a fan of spice, swap the cayenne for paprika.

-• oil for frying: You want to use high heat oil for frying, such as peanut oil.
+• oil for frying: You want to use high-heat oil for frying, such as peanut oil.
 Using oil that has a high smoke point and a neutral flavor is essential.
-If you didn’t want to use peanut oil, you could also use canola or vegetable oil.
+If you didn’t want to use peanut oil, you could also use avocado, canola or vegetable oil.

 the portioning, brining, dredging, and frying process for crispy chicken